 - Universal App

-Advertisers can use each of these campaign types to achieve very specific goals.
+Advertisers can use each of these campaign types to achieve particular goals.
 But it is important to note, the basics of choosing a campaign type start from understanding the advertising networks better.
 Let’s see what each campaign type has to offer and what goals can be achieved.

 Search Network with Display Select –